 Nigeria Adoption Program Details

 View Children Available Here.
-Nigeria adoption is a wonderful program for families desiring to adopt children five years old and older.
-There are also children who are ages 2-5 years old that have special needs available for adoption.
+There are children 2-15 years old available in Nigeria.
+Children that are 2-5 years old often have some minor identified special need(s) and children that are 5+ years old do not.
+There are however, children also available that do have more significant identified special need(s) of all ages.
+The wait time will be the longest for healthy children under the age of 5 years old.
 Children living in poverty and raised in institutional care often have both developmental and emotional needs.
 There are also children available for adoption that have minor and correctable to moderate and severe special needs.
 Children who would otherwise have little hope for a future can have a better life with the emotional and physical security that a loving family can offer, along with the availability of excellent medical care in the United States.
 There are also sibling groups available for adoption.

 ELIGIBILITY TO ADOPT